CristianQiu/Unity-PerlinNoise-Tool/README.md

 # About
 This Unity project contains a tool for 2D Perlin Noise texture generation.
 It is jobified & burst compiled so it is quite fast even for high resolution textures.
 Note that although it is completely usable, it is very simple.
 I might add more fancy settings such as FBM generation or 3D noise in the future if I needed it for other projects.

-To show the window go to Window -> Tools -> Perlin noise texture generator
+To show the window go to Window -> Tools -> Perlin noise texture generator.

 # Preview
 ![alt-text](./GithubImgs/Preview.png)

-# Job profiling.
+# Job profiling
 - No safety checks / leak detection.
 - 4096x4096 texture.